tomharmon/gshell/README.md

 # GSHELL

 gshell is a system shell written in rust.
+It is only designed to work with Unix.

 ## Features
  - Supports all operators (`&&`,  `&`, `||`, `|`, `>`, `<`, `>>`)